 Josh cleared the sand and tears out of his eyes and stood up.
 He was very angry as he stood over his castle in ruins but what could he do?
 The simple answer was to do what he always did when it came to Ivan, nothing, just drop his head and go home.

 He picked up his backpack, "Ouch," he said stepping on something sharp.
-He squatted down and combed his fingers through the sand and once again came across the skeleton key.
-He turned the key over in his hand and dropped it again, or at least he thought for a second he did.
+He quickly checked the sole of his foot, to his relief, there was no blood or obvious sign of a cut.
+He squatted down and combed his fingers through the sand to see what it was he had stepped on and once again came across the skeleton key.
+He turned the key over in his hand and dropped it again, or at least he thought he did for a second.
 Though it was no longer visible he could still feel it in his palm.
 He picked the key up between his fingers and turned it back over.
 Amazingly, it reappeared.

-"Holly cow!” he said, “This is totally awesome!”
+"Holy crap!” he said, “This is totally awesome!”
 It was as if the key had only one side.
 “Wait,” he said, “The magician.”
 In the springtime they had a magician visit the beach and he put on a show for the children.
 “It must be his key.
-That has to be it.
+That’s it.
 I’ll give it to Dad.
 He’ll know how to return it.”
-Josh placed the key gently in the small side pocket of his backpack and then flipped the pack over his shoulder.
+Josh placed the key gently in the small side pocket of his backpack and then flipped it over his shoulder.

 He turned to head home, but he couldn’t move.
-The drifting fog had rolled across his feet cementing him to the sand.
+Unbeknownst to Josh, the drifting fog had rolled across his feet cementing him to the sand.
 He squatted down and looked through the fog, “What’s happening?” he said with terror in his voice.
 The fog had devoured the flesh around his feet, leaving nothing but bone, and it began to slowly creep, inch by inch, up his legs.
 “It’s eating me alive!
 Make it stop!” he said with desperation.